stevecopley/slides/demo.md

 .sidebar[
   ## Code Snippet

-  This snippet is shown as a sequence of blocks of code.
+  This snippet is shown as a sequence of blocks of code, each one adding to the previous.
 ]